kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

      - The feature can never be enabled by default
      - Need 100% coverage before rolling out (and no dry-run / audit mode)
      - Leads to insufficient test coverage
-3. Inconsistent & unbounded API - Partly an aesthetic issue, but highlights lack of flexibility
+3. Inconsistent & unbounded API - Can lead to confusion and errors, and highlights lack of flexibility
      - API has grown organically and has many internal inconsistencies (usability challenge)
      - Unclear how to decide what should be part of PSP (e.g. fine-grained volume restrictions)
      - Doesn’t compose well